postgrespro/pg_probackup/Documentation.md

 STREAM backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.

 During [backup](#backup) pg_probackup streams WAL files containing WAL records between START LSN and STOP LSN in '*backup_dir*/backups/*instance_name*/*BACKUP ID*/database/pg_wal' directory.
 Also pg_probackup ensures that WAL records between START LSN and STOP LSN can be parsed.
-This costly precations eliminates the risk of silent WAL corruption.
+This precations eliminates the risk of silent WAL corruption.

 Even if you are using [continuous archiving](#setting-up-continuous-wal-archiving), STREAM backups can still be useful in the following cases: